Graci-hub/LITA--SALES_Project-1/README.md

 #### Importance of Data Transormation
 ##### The importance of these is to have a single, organised dataset ready for analysis.
 This helps saves time, ensure data accuracy, and allows for a seamless transition to visualizing and analyzing the data within Power BI.
 ### Dashboards and Reports: Creating dashboards and Reports is essential in Power BI because it helps to display key sales metrics in a clear and interactive way.
 Dashboards helps to see the overview of important information like total sales, revenue by region, etc.
+#### Key Metrics setup
+- Total sales: This shows the overall total sales
+- Revenue by Region: This breaks down sales by different regions to see where the most revenue is coming from.
+- Product performance: It displays the best selling products.
+#### Visualization Tools Used.
+- Cards: Used to display single, large numbers like total sales or a total customers for quick reference.
+- Donut Charts: Used for comparing things, like revenue from different products or sales in different regions.
+- Clustered Bar chart: Ideal for showing values, measures for more than one item that shares the same category.
+- Line Graphs: Ideal for showing trends over time, like monthly or yearly sales growth.
+### Data Slicing and Filtering: This is an essential tool in Power BI that makes it easy for me to focus on some specific parts of my data without changing the entire dashboard.
+The Slicer tool helps to add filter controls on my dashboard.
+E.g Time slicer and Region slicer.
+Filter on the other hand helped to narrow down data.
+E.g Product category filter.
+## Inference